-To assess the robustness of the previous results, sensitivity analysis is performed with respect to several features of the model and its parametrization: the cost of instrument manipulation, the degree of international financial integration, the relative weight of each region in evaluating global welfare, and the case where the housing market is perfectly integrated across regions.
+To assess the robustness of the previous results, sensitivity analysis is performed with respect to several features of the model and its parameterization: the cost of instrument manipulation, the degree of international financial integration, the relative weight of each region in evaluating global welfare, and the case where the housing market is perfectly integrated across regions.

-7.1 | Cost of instrument use
+7.1 Cost of Instrument Use

 The benchmark results discussed earlier consider a value of $\varkappa_W$ , the cost of instrument manipulation, equal to 0.03.
-The last two columns in panel A of Table 3 display results obtained with higher values $\varkappa_W = 0.04$ and $\varkappa_W = 0.05$ , using the same other parameters as in the benchmark case.
+The upper part of the last two columns of Table 3 display those obtained with higher values of $\varkappa_W = 0.04$ and $\varkappa_W = 0.05$ , using the same other parameters as in the benchmark case.